-Ox Securities is a forex and CFD broker established in 2013, offering access to major currency pairs, commodities, indices, shares, and cryptocurrencies.
-It promotes itself as a technology-focused broker with low entry ($0 deposit) and attractive features such as raw spreads and multiple platforms.
-The broker actively markets to both beginner and experienced traders, offering PAMM accounts and copy trading features for those looking to automate or outsource strategy.
+Ox Securities is a forex and CFD brokerage that was founded in 2013 and provides trading in major currency pairs, commodities, indices, shares, and cryptocurrencies.
+It markets itself as a low-entry (no deposit required) technology-oriented broker that offers such options as raw spreads and multi-platforms.
+The broker also aggressively sells to novice and experienced traders, and provides PAMM accounts and copy trading capabilities to those seeking to automate or outsource strategy.

 Only Trade with Regulated and Reputable Brokers